Where do I start?

 Q – How many days before the wedding should I get there?

 A – If you are having a legal wedding we do require you to be here a minimum of 3 business days before the wedding to arrange your CNI at the embassy as well as photos.
-For other ceremony types usually a day or so before to recover from jet lag is fine.
+For other ceremony types usually a day or so before to recover from jet lag and meet up with us is fine.

 Q – Do I need to come over to meet or view the venues?